 Required Materials and Texts

-Hein de Haas, Stephen Castles, and Mark J. Miller.
+- Hein de Haas, Stephen Castles, and Mark J. Miller.
 2020.
 The Age of Migration: International Population Movements in the Modern World.
 6th ed.
-New York: Guildford Press.
+New York: Guildford Press. - Other materials will be available on Avenue to Learn.

 Class Format